 All teachers have a laptop with wireless internet connections, as well as a phone in each classroom.
 Our computer lab has been upgraded with beautiful Mac computers.
-We also have two portable computer labs and two iPad labs that teachers can check out for their students to use in the classroom.
+We have one-on-one technology for grades 2 through 6.
+We have almost one-on-one technology for 1 grade and kindergarten.
 We encourage parents to contact teachers directly through email or phone should there be any concerns regarding your child.
 (You can link on to the teachers on our web page.)

 We have implemented a school-wide positive behavior program to recognize students for the good behavior and achievements.
 Teachers send many students to the office for recognition by the Principal for good citizenship or academics.
-Students are also given 200 club slips for weekly drawings.
-Also, every month, each teacher will choose one student who has made significant progress or achieved a goal to participate in "Lunch with the Principal."
+Students are also are given ICUs (I Caught You Being a Leader) to earn class prizes.
+Every month, each teacher will choose one student who has made significant progress or achieved a goal to participate in "Lunch with the Principal."
 McDonalds has graciously donated lunches to reward these students.
 In addition, students are also given Coyote Coins to be used with our Treasure Tower to redeem fun prizes for doing good things here at Copper Canyon.
-Coyote Pride are given to those students who achieve their grade level goals set by the teachers.
+Coyote Pride awards are given to those students who achieve their grade level goals set by the teachers.
 Students are also recognized during and at the end of the year for Honor Roll.
 We also use "Think Time" to help students refocus when their behavior is inhibiting their learning or the learning of students around them.